Time for a Trail

 A non-motorised, multi-use trail eliminates ongoing carbon emissions, noise pollution and creates a more natural environment.

-An amazing new trail for Vancouver Island
+A video about an amazing potential trail for Vancouver Island

 FORT-VI’s federally-funded feasibility study demonstrates the benefits of a continuous multi-use trail on the rail bed of the Island Corridor.
 The study looked at the health benefits of active transportation and found significant positive impacts.